Kilcoo GAC: History

-Three injury-time points helped Kilcoo snatch a 0–9 to 0–7 victory to retain their Down Club title in Newry.
+Three injury-time points helped Kilcoo snatch a 0–9 to 0–7 victory to retain the Down SFC title in Newry.

-Burren led by 0–7 to 0-6 as three minutes of stoppage time was signaled and Darragh O'Hanlon converted a huge 50-meter free to draw the sides level.
-Paul Devlin then landed the decisive free and added an insurance point from play with the last kick of the game.
+Burren led by 0–7 to 0-6 as three minutes of stoppage time was signaled and Darragh O'Hanlon converted a huge 50-metre free to draw the sides level.
+Paul Devlin then landed the decisive free, and added an insurance point from play with the last kick of the game.

 Burren captain Dan McCartan was sent-off for a second yellow card offense during a frantic last few minutes.
-It was Kilcoo's third Down county title in the last five years.
+It was Kilcoo's third Down SFC title in five years.